Azure/Avere/src/tutorials/ComputePipeline/README.md

 # Azure Compute Pipeline

-This sample builds customized images from Azure platform images and deploys them to Azure Virtual Machines and/or Virtual Machine Scale Sets.
+This sample builds custom images from Azure platform images and deploys them to Azure Virtual Machines and/or Virtual Machine Scale Sets.

 ## Deployment Instructions